Breword/tmux/FAQ.md

 The default key is C-b because the prototype of tmux was originally developed inside screen and C-b was chosen not to clash with the screen meta key.

-To change it, change the "prefix" option, and - if required - move the binding of the "send-prefix" command from C-b (C-b C-b sends C-b by default) to the new key.
+To change it, change the `prefix` option, and - if required - move the binding of the `send-prefix` command from C-b (C-b C-b sends C-b by default) to the new key.
 For example:

 ~~~~